Swift J1644+57 as an off-axis Jet: Conclusions

 \section{Conclusions}

+In this work we have constructed an analytical toy model to describe the synchrotron (and synchrotron self-Compton) emission from a relativistic off-axis jet, decelerated by an external medium with a PL density profile.
 We have shown here that the broad-band radio data of TDE Sw J1644, is consistent with an afterglow origin, from a relativistic jet that is directed slightly off-axis relative to our line of sight.
+The advantage of the approach adopted in this work is that it allows us to efficiently scan a large potential parameter space of physical conditions and involves only a minimal set of parameters that are necessary to calculate the emission self-consistently.
+It allows us to provide estimates of those parameters.
+Those could be used as a basis for more accurate, but much more resource and time consuming numerical simulations of the jet propagation and emission.

-Such an off-axis model accounts for the rising inferred energy lasting $\sim 200$\, d that is estimated from the radio flux, with no need for late energy injection by the central engine or an angular structure around the jet core (which is essential for the common on-axis model\footnote{See, however, \cite{Kumar2013}}).
+The off-axis model presented here accounts for the rising inferred energy lasting $\sim 200$\, d that is estimated from the radio flux, with no need for late energy injection by the central engine or an angular structure around the jet core (which is essential for the common on-axis model\footnote{See, however, \cite{Kumar2013}}).
 The off-axis interpretation adds only one parameter to the standard on-axis analysis.
 This should be contrasted with the on-axis energy injection interpretation, which requires at least several additional free parameters to describe increasing $E_{\rm k,iso}$ or $E_{\rm eq}$ (at the very least, the times at which energy injection begins and ends and the respective values of the energy at those times - overall four additional parameters - should be specified for that model) and further additional parameters in order to describe the change over time of the inferred slope of the power-law density profile, $k(t)$.
 It is also useful to bear in mind that within the energy injection model, the time at which most of the energy is injected is $\sim 20$ times greater than the time at which the majority of the early X-ray data, commonly interpreted as internal energy dissipation in the jet, is observed (this is because after an initial phase lasting $t_{\rm j}\simeq10\,\rm days$, the X-ray luminosity begins to decline rapidly, approximately as $L_{\rm X}\propto t^{-5/3}$).